SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://www.youtube.com/embed/10VQCTgxODc]

-Ready to discover the power of SuperOffice CRM and learn more?

-Start from the very beginning and let us take you on an exciting CRM journey with how-to guides, or just jump straight to any specific topic in the menu.

-> [!NOTE]
-> Do you have a different CRM version then what's in the user guide?
-In your CRM system, click the **F1** button to open the topic based on your SuperOffice version and your language.

 ## SuperOffice CRM - Core system

-Whether you’re a marketer, a sales rep or a support agent – SuperOffice CRM is built for everyone.
+Whether you are a marketer, a sales rep or a support agent – SuperOffice CRM is built for everyone.
 Our set of core features helps all teams organize their contact information, keep all data in one place, manage tasks, documents and emails, and follow up with customers!

 A system to manage and follow up all contacts, sales and projects.
 The core of the system are the Company card and Contact card.
 All information and communication concerning a company and contact are stored in these cards.

-These guides provides you with comprehensive user assistance for the following SuperOffice modules:

 ## SuperOffice Sales